sfarrior/fc_device_stats/README.md

 # fc_device_stats

-This is a tool to pull device stats from a FC.
-And do something with that data.
+This is a tool to pull device stats from a Flow Collector (FC).
+And do something with that data in order to get early alerting on any interface status changes.

-User is expected to have root access to the Flow Collectors and root SSH access.

 Basic operations::